eagle-io/docs/source/topics/account_management/security/index.rst

 		:scale: 80 %

 .. note::
-	You can not remove the Account Owner or your own profile.
+	You can not remove the Account Owner or your own user profile from the list.

 .. _management-security-userroles: